Olivera2708/Projects/Nametags and certificates for WCA competitions/README.md

 Change parameters as needed.

 ### Step 6
-When you are done press button "Export".
+When you are done press button "Export" and all the images will be exported to folder with scripts.

 #### If something is not working check all parameters, because there is some invalid input.